 Social innovation is the product of new ideas.
 Ideas that exist in you and in the people around you—wherever you are.
 Bring these ideas to life by finding excited, likeminded individuals who can help elevate the inspiration, motivation, and creativity levels.

 How do you connect with other entrepreneurs and innovators in your area?
-Let us know in the comments below.
+Join us at the 2019 Collaborative to discuss social innovation and impact in person.